PS3-Pro/Game-Updates/README.md

  # Credits

- All credits go to the game developers.
+ All credits goes to the game developers.
 </div>